-37 For the purposes of the Management System, Senior Management consists of the Chief Executive Officer, the Chief Administrative Officer and the Chief Production Officer.
-In subsidiaries, the Senior Management may be defined by agreement of the governing body.
+38 For the purposes of the Management System, Senior Management consists of the Chief Executive Officer, the Chief Administrative Officer and the Chief Production Officer.
+In subsidiaries, the Senior Management may be defined by agreement of the governing body integrity management or information security and communicate it to the director, manager or person in charge affected, in accordance with the channels and conditions and scopes established in the System itself, also ensuring that there will be no reprisals for such information.

-38 Evidence: information that can be objectively demonstrated to be true because it is based on facts obtained by observation, measurement, testing or other means.
+39 Evidence: information that can be objectively demonstrated to be true because it is based on facts obtained by observation, measurement, testing or other means.